 QuickBooks has been a staple of companies with mobile workforces for a long time.
 One of the biggest reasons QuickBooks was so widely used is because of the job costing reports.
 Intuit, the company that owns QuickBooks, has been moving its software away from the “installed on a computer” model to a cloud-based model like most software companies have been doing.
-They appropriately named their cloud service QuickBooks Online, which most people who use it refer to it as QBO.
+They appropriately named their cloud service QuickBooks Online.

-When QBO was launched several years ago, Intuit didn’t stop making or supporting their other versions of QuickBooks that were installed on office computers.
-While there are several versions of QuickBooks that can be installed on a single computer, they are often collectively referred to as QBD, for QuickBooks Desktop.
+When QuickBooks Online was launched several years ago, Intuit didn’t stop making or supporting their other versions of QuickBooks that were installed on office computers.

 The benefits of cloud-based software are pretty compelling – your software is available anywhere you can connect to the internet, and in most cases, it can integrate with other software also in the cloud.
 This has really simplified the process of getting and using the software as well as allowing a lot of efficiency gains from automating tasks by linking cloud-based software together.
-Even with these benefits, many construction and field service companies have not made the switch to QBO and still use QBD.
+Even with these benefits, many construction and field service companies have not made the switch to QuickBooks Online and still use QuickBooks.
 Why?
-QBO doesn’t do job costing anywhere near as well as QBD.
+QuickBooks Online doesn’t do job costing anywhere near as well as QuickBooks.
 For companies with mobile workers, this can be a deal-breaker.

-To be fair, it’s not that Intuit didn’t realize that job costing was important when it designed QBO.
-What makes QBO different from QBD is not just that it’s in the cloud, but it was a strategy change from Intuit overall.
+To be fair, it’s not that Intuit didn’t realize that job costing was important when it designed QuickBooks Online.
+What makes QuickBooks Online different from QuickBooks is not just that it’s in the cloud, but it was a strategy change from Intuit overall.
 QuickBooks is supposed to be accounting software.
 Some parts of accounting are pretty standard across all businesses, like accounts receivable, profit loss reporting and the like.
 At the same time, several industries have very specific needs from their accounting systems that other businesses have no use for.

 A good example of creating a technology stack is using ClockShark with QuickBooks Online.
 If you have a mobile workforce you can use ClockShark to track your time, and all that data can be synced right to QuickBooks so you don’t have entered the data twice.
 ClockShark doesn’t need to create accounting software and QuickBooks doesn’t have to make time tracking software.